30 Affirmations for Stress Relief to Help You Unwind

 Harvard Medical School found that writing about your emotions releases stressful feelings.[1]

-There are a range of journals you can choose from, including journals for anxiety and those that encourage you to express gratitude.
+There are a range of journals you can choose from, including ones for anxiety and those that encourage you to express gratitude.

 4. As I exhale, stress leaves my body.